SaladLab/Unity3D.IncrementalCompiler/README.md

 Unzip [a release zip file](https://github.com/SaladbowlCreative/Unity3D.IncrementalCompiler/releases) to your unity project top-most directory.
+(Unblocking zip file before decompressing zip file might be required to avoid TypeLoadException of Unity-Mono.)

 - When Unity 4.x, use IncrementalCompiler.Unity4.zip
 - When Unity 5.x, use IncrementalCompiler.Unity5.zip